-Policy 13.5.9 - When considering residential subdivision or development applications, (where the predominant means of access will be by water) the need for, and location of coastal structures and associated tracking to enable/enhance access shall be assessed at the time of subdivision or development.
+Policy 13.5.9 - Where there is no road access to a site to be developed or subdivided for residential purposes or where the predominant means of access will be by water, the need for and location of coastal structures and associated tracking (if relevant) to enable/enhance access shall be considered at the time of subdivision or, in the case of development, if there is a resource consent requirement to enable the development.
+When considering residential subdivision or development applications, (where the predominant means of access will be by water) the need for, and location of coastal structures and associated tracking to enable/enhance access shall be considered at the time of subdivision or development.